Isle of Thanet: Geography

-The Isle of Thanet first came into being when sea levels rose after the last glacial period, around 5000 BC.
+The Isle of Thanet formed when sea levels rose after the last glacial period, around 5000 BC.
 The North Sea encroached on the land which is now the estuary of the River Thames, and southwards to reach the higher land of the North Downs, leaving behind an island composed of chalk in its wake.
 Eventually the sea broke through river valleys in the North Downs to the south (Middle Chalk) and finally today's English Channel was opened up.
 The proto-River Stour then formed part of the intervening water, with a new tributary, the River Wantsum, completing it; it became known as the Wantsum Channel.

 The Wantsum Channel gradually narrowed as pebble beaches built up at the southern end of the strait, blocking silt coming down the Stour.
+There was also previously a stream called the Nethergong on the western side that had its outlet at Northmouth (Yenlade) about 1.8 km to the east of Reculver.
 Bede, in the 8th century, said that the Channel was then three furlongs wide (660 yd).
 A map of 1414 showed a ferry crossing at Sarre.
-The first bridge over the channel was built there in 1485.
+The first wooden bridge over the channel was built there in reign of Henry the Seventh.
 Until the mid 18th century there was a ferry between Sandwich and the island; in 1755 a wooden drawbridge was built, and the ferry was closed.

 Today the Isle is an island no longer and the erstwhile channel is now flat marshland criss-crossed by drainage ditches.
 Meanwhile, the exposed chalk cliffs are gradually being worn down by the sea, particularly at the North Foreland.
 Much else of the coast is a built-up area.
 The Wantsum area is still liable to flooding: during the North Sea flood of 1953 Thanet was cut off for a few days, but the sea defences have been strengthened since then.

 The soil and equable climate of the Isle have always encouraged arable farming.

 Today there are still farms inland, but the coast is nearly all covered in settlements, most of which have come into being in the 19th and 20th centuries.

 As the popularity of the seaside resort grew, so did that of the Isle of Thanet.
 At first the holidaymakers came by boat from London; after the coming of the railways in the mid-1840s, that became the preferred mode of transport.
 The population grew, as the following population statistics show: